Holte railway station

-Holte station is the railway station in Holte near Copenhagen, Denmark.
-It is served by S-trains on the Hillerød radial.
+Holte station is a railway station serving the suburb of Holte north of Copenhagen, Denmark.
+It is served by S-trains on the Hillerød radial of Copenhagen's S-train network.
 The station is also served by nine bus routes, providing connections to all nearby towns and villages.

 History

 The location was chosen as a railway stopping place, which was used as a location for drawing water into the steam trains.

+Number of travellers

+According to the Østtællingen in 2008: